All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Does tirzepatide have cardiovascular benefits?

 The SURPASS trials showed that tirzepatide has a favorable cardiovascular safety profile.
 Participants experienced reductions in blood pressure, triglycerides, and body weight, all of which are cardiovascular risk factors.
 Dedicated cardiovascular outcome trial data provides further evidence.
-However, tirzepatide is not currently approved specifically as a cardiovascular medication.
+But tirzepatide isn't currently approved specifically as a cardiovascular medication.

 Can I use tirzepatide if I am already on insulin?